ultimate271/notes/sanderson/mistbornTFE06.01.md

 Breeze shook his head.
 “I didn’t think they had it in them.
 Too bad it’s such a small—”

+#### They speculate that this was Kelsier's plan all along, to become a martyr
 “What’s that?”
 Dox asked.

 Vin turned, frowning.
 There was a pocket of light in the distance.
 Like . . .